sf-fiddler-crabs-2015/active_record_associations/readme.md

 - The belongs_to association is always used in the model that has the foreign key.

 ### Why associations?
-- Think about the code you'd need to write every time you made an app that talks to a DB.
+- Think about the code you'd need to write every time you made an app that talks to a relational DB.
 - There's a lot of repetition there.
 Not dry.
 - If you'd done a lot of projects, you'd probably have your own code that you shared across projects.
 - As a programmer you should always be on the look out for optimizing workflows.